radulle/ngx-deploy-npm/README.md

 ### Only publishable libraries are being configured <!-- omit in toc -->

 For an Nx workspace, only publishable libraries are going to be configured.

-## 🏁 Next milestones <a name="next-milestones"></a>

-We are looking forward to the following features:

-- Implement Continuous Everything with Github Actions
-- Specify which library configure the builder on the installment (`init`)

-Do you have a feature that's not on the list yet?

-We look forward to any help.
-PRs are welcome! 😃

 ## 🎉 Do you Want to Contribute? <a name="want-to-contribute"></a>